-- The steel adapter of the system will come to sit at the upper recess for the dynamo, as shown here in the picture (and not somewhere further down the engine as you might initially tend to think).
+- Under no circumstances effect mechanical changes on your engine casing in order to fit the system (save for pulling or breaking the pin at the stator base).
+Do not try to assemble the new stator without the steel ring, even if you think that fitment may only be achieved that way. - The steel adapter of the system will come to sit at the upper recess for the dynamo, as shown here in the picture (and not somewhere further down).